 Winter conditions on Mt.
 Fuji begin usually late November and last through to late March/mid April, depending on the year.
 During these months Mt.
 Fuji is a serious climb, which should only be undertaken by experienced climbers.
 The wind conditions near the summit of Mt.
 Fuji in winter time, are known to be similar to the same wind conditions on peaks over 8000 meters.
 The surface turns into ice, like that of a frozen waterfall, hard enough that your ice axe and crampons can't dig in.
 Temperatures in late Feb will be around -20 to -30 degrees celsius with a wind chill of -50 degrees celsius.

 From late April through late June, there will still be snow on the trails leading up to the summit of Mt.
 Fuji.
-The risks of avalanches still exist and crampons/ice axes are necessary for a safe climb.
-Fuji Mountain Guides will most likely start Spring Mt.
-Fuji tours beginning April/May 2015.
+The risks of avalanches still exist and the use of crampons/ice axes are necessary for a safe climb.

 For those attempting a climb outside of the climbing season, especially during the winter or spring months, the prefecture police department requests that the climbing form (attached below) is filled out and submitted in case of an emergency.